 The Australian and NSW governments are jointly funding the $4.36 billion Woolgoolga to Ballina Pacific Highway upgrade.
 Roads and Maritime Services Pacific Highway Project Office and Pacific Complete (joint venture between Laing O’Rourke and WSP) are working together to deliver the project.

-Due to the sheer scope of the project, the client – Pacific Complete – separated the extensive design and construction works into a number of portions.
+Due to the sheer scope of the project, Pacific Complete separated the extensive design process and construction work into a number of portions.

-This works package involves a 35-kilometre realignment and upgrade of the existing Pacific Highway to dual-lane carriageway between Devils Pulpit and Richmond River.
-Grade-separated interchanges to provide access to the Woodburn and Broadwater townships from the highway also comprised the project.
+This work package involved a 35-kilometre realignment and upgrade including grade-separated interchanges to provide access to the Woodburn and Broadwater townships from the highway.